 My biggest piece of advice would be to ask questions.
 From my own experience with my grandmother—Nana Suzi—I wish that during her lifetime I would have known the right questions to ask.
 Admittedly, this can be difficult at times, because it can be so hard to talk about.
 However, sharing this information is vital to prevent such atrocities from happening again, and I would encourage young people to push for information.

 Even with the families I interviewed, none of them had all of the information I needed to tell their full and complete stories.
+I had to keep asking questions.
 It was a difficult process, but I know that those who took part are so thrilled to have their family stories recorded.
 To produce his book, my grandfather Edward interestingly hired a genealogist to trace the history of Nana Suzi’s family.
 Edward really had no information about his mother’s family background when he embarked on his book project.
 With the help of a genealogist, Edward was able to trace over 350 descendants of Nana Suzi’s grandparents (both living and alive), and was able to locate and gather 10 living first cousins of Suzanna that no one knew existed, and whom now have many descendants themselves.

 How do you think growing up in a holocaust family is different than other families?

-Most importantly, understanding the risks that my great grandfather Soleiman took to rescue Nana Suzi from has underscored what giving to other means to me and my family.
+Most importantly, understanding the risks that my great grandfather Soleiman took to rescue Nana Suzi has underscored what giving to others means to me and my family.
 My grandparents and parents have always been philanthropic and have given their time and resources to organizations like United Jewish Appeal (UJA) and the AFIPO.
 Over the past few years, I have also become actively involved with UJA’s Philanthropic Advisory Council for Teens (PACT), as well as Met Council, for which I most recently organized a packing project, packaging 175 care packages for elderly New Yorkers (some of whom are Holocaust survivors) during the COVID crisis.
 Growing up in a Holocaust family certainly makes you appreciate what you have, and I feel inspired to help to make the lives of others better.

 Tell us a special moment with your great grandmother?